 How to Prevent Paint Bleed Through Painters Tape

 Here are the final results of my test that shows the different variations mentioned in this post.

 First up, we have a rough wall that was sectioned off.
-In this photo we used Frog Tape.
-From left to right we have the results of: no base coat, glaze base coat, then the paint base coat.
+In this photo, we used Frog Tape.
+From left to right, we have the results of no base coat, glaze base coat, and then the paint base coat.

 All of the results look decent, but the paint base coat had the best results.

-In this photo, we used regular blue painter’s tape.
-From left to right we have the results of: no base coat, glaze base coat, then paint base coat.
+In the below photo, we used regular blue painter’s tape.
+From left to right, we have the results of no base coat, glaze base coat, and then paint base coat.

 It’s crazy to see the difference the Frog tape makes, or the combination of the painters tape and the paint base coat to prevent the bleed through!

-On a very smooth wood surface, here are the results of the same test.
-The differences weren’t very noticeable, but the Frog Tape had no bleed through spots, while the regular painters tape had a few bleed through spots here and there.
+On a very smooth wood surface, here are the results of the same Frog Tape vs Scotch Blue test.
+The differences weren’t very noticeable, but the Frog Tape had no bleed through spots, while the regular one had a few here and there.

+How to Prevent Paint Bleed Through Painters Tape